-- Inside personal offices and residence hall rooms. - Fully vaccinated faculty members have the option of choosing whether to wear a mask while teaching when physical distancing can be achieved. - Fully vaccinated faculty, staff or student may choose not to wear a cloth face covering or disposable mask in outdoor public areas on campus. - Coaches will advise athletes on requirements for masks during practices and games.
-(Only fully vaccinated spectators may attend indoor athletic events.)
+- Inside personal offices and residence hall rooms. - Fully vaccinated faculty members have the option of choosing whether to wear a mask while teaching when physical distancing can be achieved. - While in an office or meeting space, fully vaccinated faculty and staff can remove their mask as long as both or all parties verbally agree to maintain a social distance (six feet apart). - Fully vaccinated faculty, staff or students may choose not to wear a cloth face covering or disposable mask in outdoor public areas on campus. - Coaches will advise athletes on requirements for masks during practices and games.

-Exceptions to this policy for disability must be obtained in writing from the Office of Human Resources at 229-732-5946 or hr@andrewcollege.edu
+Exceptions to this policy for disability must be obtained in writing from the Office of Human Resources at 229-732-5946 or br@andrewcollege.edu